linnnes/CI2017/hw6/hw6.md

 ### To help you understand the code:

-1. Replace the graphics with your own.
+- [x] 1.
+Replace the graphics with your own.
 Make your own animated character and give it a name.

-2. Find where in verbal.js the following behaviors are called:
+- [ ] 2.
+Find where in verbal.js the following behaviors are called:
  	- jump
 	- breath rate increase/decrease
 	- blink rate increase/decrease